SnokTrok/cryptoTracker/devlog/entry2.md

 resp.status_code
 ```

-and then writing a simple function to convert the resp to a pandas data frame gives:
-TODO add image here ...

 from here we can start storing our data, for this I have created the following 2 tables :

 ```sql